 Mission & Vision

 In 1974, members from the North American Interfraternity Conference (NIC), Fraternal Executives Association (FEA), and the Fraternity Advisors Association saw the need for collaboration between the different groups.
-This lead to a joint meeting in 1976 where individuals across the country gathered in Williamsburg, VA to commemorate the bi-centennial of the fraternity movement.
-In that meeting, these individuals crated the concept of AFA.
+This led to a joint meeting in 1976 where individuals from across the country gathered in Williamsburg, VA to commemorate the bi-centennial of the fraternity movement.
+In that meeting, these individuals created the concept of AFA.
 The original purpose of AFA was:

 Thanks to the support from FEA and the NIC, AFA was able to grow from a concept to a full association.
 The first meeting of the membership was hosted in 1977 in Indianapolis, IN and included eight educational sessions for the 70 participants.
 Then, in 1981, the first AFA award was established to recognized outstanding work in fraternity/sorority advising, and it was named after Dr. Robert H. Shaffer, who many consider a legend in the interfraternal world.

 In 1982, AFA was determined to be in stable condition, both financially and in membership growth.
 The founding organizations, FEA and the NIC, mutually agreed AFA should be a group unto its own.
 This year marked the feeling in the field that AFA was a true professional organization committed to contributing to higher education and the interfraternal movement.

 Ever since the beginning, AFA has been committed to the fraternity/sorority advising profession.